dguess/mina-node-dashboard/README.md

 https://computingforgeeks.com/install-prometheus-server-on-debian-ubuntu-linux/)

-If everything worked correctly you should now be able to see Prometheus running by going to http://[IP Address]:9090
+If everything worked correctly you should now be able to see Prometheus running by going to http://IP_ADDRESS:9090

-(replace [IP Address] with the public IP address of your prometheus server)
+(replace IP_ADDRESS with the public IP address of your prometheus server)

 ![Prometheus Running Example](./screenshot-prometheus-example.png)